archHavik/Arduino-Nano-LCD/README.md

 # In this project, I soldered a 4 Digit 7 Segment display to an Arduino Nano via perfboard.
 # Afterwards, I programmed the arduino to accept serial signals from my Python script, and print out a number on the LCD based on the serial input.
 # In this case, I sent a 1 to the arduino every time I clicked my mouse on my PC.
+# mouseCounter.ino is now obsolete, mouseCounterv2.ino is what I am currently running.

 # Here are some of the places where I found inspiration and useful information:
 # Wiring and 7 segment display programming: